Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Known-Issues.md

 *"error": { </br>
 &emsp;"code": "RoleAssignmentUpdateNotPermitted", </br>
-&emsp;"message": "Tenant ID, application ID, principal ID, and scope aren't allowed to be updated." </br>
+&emsp;"message": "Tenant ID, application ID, principal ID, and scope are not allowed to be updated." </br>
 &emsp;}*

 ### Cause